codevacompany/tasky-landing/README.md

 This landing page was migrated from `tasky-system/src/pages/public/LandingPage.vue`:

 **Changes made:**

 - Converted Vue template to HTML
 - Converted Vue `<style scoped>` to external CSS
 - Replaced `router-link` with regular `<a>` tags
 - Removed Vue dependencies
 - Added SEO meta tags
 - Added smooth scroll JavaScript
-- Updated asset paths to relative paths
+- Updated asset paths to relative paths (work both locally and on Vercel)

 **Preserved:**

 - All styling and animations
 - All content and structure
 - Responsive breakpoints
 - Color scheme and branding